sosga/larn/README.md

 * Hunger & Thirst, you will need food to replenish your hunger and water to keep you hydrated.
 This won't be like other games which take this to the extreme and end-up damaging the game.
 When you start you will have enough food and water for the majority of the game (what adventurer would not pack for a trip?).
 Every 1000 steps a hunger notch will dissappear (total of 10), eating food (any food) will replenish 50% of the bar.
 Nice and simple and not gameplay damaging.

 * More portable and more binaries.
-I will use QEMU and as many as possible (working) QEMU images for as many architectures as possible to build binaries on.
-Failing that, cross-compiling is also possible though a little more work.